carenalgas/popochiu/docs/README.md

 ## How to export scripting reference to the local development environment

-Scripting reference is automatically exported by GitHub Actions when the doc is published to production.
+Scripting reference ~~is~~ will be automatically exported by GitHub Actions when the doc is published to production.
-Should you want to export the refs locally to preview your work on the docs, a make command is available for that.

-**IMPORTANT:** a preliminary step to export the scripting reference is to build the necessary docker image.
-For that, issue:

-> `make gdm-build`

-and wait for the build to end successfully.
-Once it's done you can issue:
+> **NOTE**: At the time of writing, the documentation has to deployed manually to production.
+Please refer to the dedicated section below.

+Exporting the Engine API refs is necessary to preview it locally.
+Also, the export procedure will be automatically triggered before every manual deploy to production.
+To extract the API refs without issuing a deploy, a make command has been made available.

-> `make gdm-generate`
+> `make docs-extract`

-to export all of the engine API docs to markdown format.
+All of the engine API docs will be exported to markdown format.
 The exported refereces will be available in `The Engine Handbook > Scripting Reference` section of the documentation.

-**NOTE**: There is no live-reload of the source code.
+**NOTE**: There is no live-reload from the plugin source code.
 If you change the docblocks in the engine's source files, you will have to manually export local refs again.

-**NOTE**: Locally generated exports are ignored by Git.
+**NOTE**: To avoid redundancy, exported API refs are ignored by Git, so only the documentation source files and the GDScript source files are versioned.

 ## How to publish the documentation to production

-MkDocs is automatically triggered by GitHub automation so that new versions of the documentation are published whit every new release.
+~~MkDocs is automatically triggered by GitHub Actions automation so that new versions of the documentation are published whit every new release.~~

-> TODO: create a live documentation site for dev branch too.
+At the time of writing, the documentation has to be deployed manually to Github Pages.
+A make command is available for this task, that takes care of everything, that can be issued from every working branch (but will be usually be run from `develop`).

+> `make docs-deploy`

+> **NOTE**: This command requires writing permissions on Popochiu main repository, so it can be issued only by core project contributors.

+This command will create a local `gh-pages` branch.
+This branch can be thrown away, but the best option is to keep a local copy of it, because this will speed up subsequent update deploys.

+> **NOTE**: The `gh-pages` branch contents will differ entirely from the other branches of the project.
+You should **NEVER** commit manually on the `gh-pages` branch, nor trying to merge it back to a source branch.
+It would be bad.
+Like... try to imagine all life as you know it stopping instantaneously and every molecule in your body exploding at the speed of light.
+Allright, that's bad.

 ## Additional information

 1. For those who make use of DNSDock or Dinghy Proxy, the documentation can be accessed visiting [http://docs.popochiu.local](docs.popochiu.local) on port `80`.
-2. You can do without GNU Make and use Docker Compose direcly, issueing:
+2. If you are really searching for trouble, and/or if you know what you're doing, you can do without GNU Make and use Docker Compose direcly, with:
     * `docker compose up -d` to run the service in background
     * `docker compose down` to stop the service
     * `docker compose up` to run the service and display logs in the console (`ctrl-c` will stop the service and send you back to the console)